 Frequently Asked Questions (FAQs)

-To make the dish vegan, substitute the cheese with a plant-based alternative and use vegan pasta.
+Swap the cheese for a plant-based version and use vegan pasta.

-Any pasta type works well, but choices like whole wheat or gluten-free pasta are excellent for added health benefits.
+Any type works, but whole wheat or gluten-free ones add extra health perks.

-This dish is best enjoyed fresh, but you can prepare certain components in advance.
-Cook the pasta and blanch the broccoli earlier in the day, and combine them right before serving.
+It’s best fresh, but you can cook pasta and blanch broccoli in advance.
+Toss them together right before serving.

-Consider sprinkling fresh herbs, toasted pine nuts, or additional cheese for extra flavor and texture.
+Try fresh herbs, toasted pine nuts, or more cheese for extra flavor.

 Conclusion